 I pour the pasta sauce and the rest of my broth on top of the raw spaghetti noodles.
 Again – no stirring here.
 You’re just layering the ingredients to cook.

 Now I lock the lid on top of my Instant Pot, press +/- to reach 8 minutes cook time, make sure the vent is on ‘SEALING’ and walk away.

 Cooking Spaghetti In The Instant Pot

-It will take a few minutes for the IP to come to pressure before sounding a tone indicating that pressure cooking has begun.
-It will cook for 8 short minutes before sounding another tone indicating it’s done.
+It will take a few minutes for the IP to come to pressure before beginning pressure cooking.
+I just cook for 8 short minutes.

 I flip the switch to ‘venting’ and release all the pressure before carefully lifting the lid from the IP.
 It’s important to lift the lid away from you to avoid steam burns.